hasankh421/E-Commerce/README.md

 # This is simple ecommecre website is maded by React.Js

+## Description

-## This is a simple ecommerce site that has been made using React.Js with the addition of SPA and this site is divided into several sections
+#### This is a simple ecommerce site that has been made using React.Js with the addition of SPA and this site is divided into several sections

+## Cloning and Running the Application in local

+### Clone the project into local

+Install all the npm packages.
+Go into the project folder and type the following command to install all npm packages

+##### npm install

+### In order to run the application Type the following command

+##### npm start

+### The Application Runs on localhost:3000

+## Preview

 ### The Home page is the first page